Table of Contents

 How Long Does Cocaine Stay in Your Blood?

 Blood tests are often used when recent cocaine use needs to be identified.
-These tests check for the presence of cocaine, and they also detect metabolites.
-These metabolites only remain in the blood for a short time.
+These tests check for the presence of cocaine and its metabolites, which remain in the blood for a short time.

-Factors like metabolism, body mass, and liver function can influence how long does cocaine stay in your bloodstream.
+Factors like metabolism, body mass, and liver function can influence how long cocaine stays in your bloodstream.

 How Long Does Cocaine Stay in Saliva?